 An alternative characterization of the Constitution, not necessarily inconsistent with Iredell's, treats the document as a corporate charter and government officials as corporate officers and directors.
-As long as one does not try anachronistically to import modern understandings of corporations or of the duties of corporate officers into the eighteenth century, we do not think \430 that much of substance changes if one analyzes the Constitution as a corporate charter rather than as a power of attorney.
-In fact, there is considerable evidence that the founding generation, drawing upon a rich tradition in both England and America, viewed governments as corporate bodies.
-Moreover, corporate charters, like powers of attorney, represented a delegation of enumerated authority (in this case, from the sovereign) to named actors.
+As long as one does not try anachronistically to import modern understandings of corporations or of the duties of corporate officers into the eighteenth century, we do not think and privileges.
+NATELSON, supra note 44, at 27.